haniyak28/haniyak28/README.md

-- 👋 Hi, I’m @haniyak28
-- I’m currently in my second year of Software Engineering
-- I’m interested in game and webiste development mostly, as well as arts
-- I've done programming in Python, Java, C/C#, and ofcourse, Block code :)
-- Completed a Specialist High Skills Major in ICT Engineering
-- Knows the basics of AutoCAD, Inventor, circuitry, Arduino, and AI
+Hello!
+I'm Haniya Kashif, a passionate software developer in my third year of Software Engineering at McMaster university, with a keen interest in AI, machine learning, web and game development.
+I love creating innovative solutions and contributing to creative projects or projects that make a difference.

 <!---
 haniyak28/haniyak28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.